PrathmeshNS/real-state/DEPLOYMENT.md

 4. ✅ Collect static files with `collectstatic`
 5. ✅ Run database migrations
 6. ✅ Start the Django server on the correct port

+Note: the `manage.py` entry-point now includes a small convenience for hosting
+platforms: if you call `python manage.py runserver` without arguments and `PORT` is set in the environment, it will bind to `0.0.0.0:$PORT`.
+It will also try to run `migrate` and `collectstatic` automatically before starting the server.

 ## Troubleshooting